nhsx/txt-ray-align/README.md

 Training with GPU is recommended.
 Single-GPU training has been tested with:
-- Nvidia Tesla T4
+- `NVIDIA Tesla T4`
-- cuda 11.1
+- `cuda 11.1`
-- Windows Server 2019
+- `Windows Server 2019`

 Multi-GPU training has been tested with:
-- 4x Nvidia Tesla T4
+- `4 x NVIDIA Tesla T4`
-- cuda 11.4
+- `cuda 11.4`
-- Ubuntu 18.04
+- `Ubuntu 18.04`
-- DDP with NCCL backend
+- `DDP with NCCL backend`

 ### Usage
-There are three main scripts of interest. `train_finetune.py` is for training and finetuning contrastive models. `embeddings.py` takes the trained models and calculates embeddings for text or image datasets. `evaluate.ipynb` takes the embeddings and evaluates the performance of the models on an image-to-text retrieval tasks.
+There are three main scripts of interest:
+- `train_finetune.py` is for training and finetuning contrastive models
+- `embeddings.py` takes the trained models and calculates embeddings for text or image datasets
+- `evaluate.ipynb` takes the embeddings and evaluates the performance of the models on an image-to-text retrieval tasks.

 #### To get MIMIC ready for training